 Migration data sources

-The demands for data on migration arising from the 2030 Agenda for Sustainable Development have prompted the international statistical community to review the use of traditional sources for migration data, such as population and housing censuses, household surveys and administrative records.
+The demands for migration data arising from the 2030 Agenda for Sustainable Development have prompted the international statistical community to review the use of traditional sources for migration data, such as population and housing censuses, household surveys and administrative records.
 There is also increased interest in looking for alternative sources to enhance the collection and analysis of migration data.
-Better use and understanding of existing data sources is essential to improve migration management and policy.
+The better use and understanding of existing data sources are essential to improve migration management and policy.
 Information about migration comes from a variety of data sources that have strengths and limitations and can be used to produce different migration statistics.

 TALKING MIGRATION DATA: Using big data to understand migration (part 1)